-- 17.36 Proposals for new student accommodation will support London's HEPs, and therefore proposals for student accommodation must either be operated directly by a Higher Education Provider (HEP) or the majority of the bedrooms in the development must have an agreement in place from initial occupation with one or more HEPs, to provide housing for its students, and to commit to having such an agreement for as long as the development is used for student accommodation in accordance with London Plan Policy H15.
+- accepted on sites that are not suitable for conventional housing, such as a site located within an existing HEP campus, where conventional housing would be inappropriate. - 17.46 Proposals for new student accommodation must either be operated directly by a Higher Education Provider (HEP) or the majority of the bedrooms in the development must have an agreement in place from initial occupation with one or more HEPs, to provide housing for its students, and to commit to having such an agreement for as long as the development is used for student accommodation in accordance with London Plan Policy H15.
 The linkage with one or more HEP will be secured through an appropriate Section 106 planning obligation.
 It is important for private providers of student accommodation to have early discussions with HEPs to ensure the accommodation is designed and built to meet their requirements.
-The Council will expect developers to demonstrate that they have engaged with the appropriate organisations to ensure that new developments will meet identified need. - 17.37 Proposals will need to demonstrate that the development will not result in an over-concentration of single-person accommodation at the neighbourhood level (see Glossary).
+The Council will expect developers to demonstrate that they have engaged with the appropriate organisations to ensure that new developments will meet identified need. - 17.47 Proposals will need to demonstrate that the development will not result in an over-concentration of single-person accommodation at the neighbourhood level (see Glossary).
 Schemes will be considered on a site-by-site basis having regard to their scale and any existing concentrations (including any sites with extant planning permissions).
-It is also recognised that neighbourhood extents will differ across the borough, which will require evidence to be submitted by the applicant and agreed with the Council as to the extent of area where impacts are likely to arise from proposed schemes. - 17.38 Purpose-Built Student Accommodation should be directed to well-connected locations with good level of access to public transport (PTAL 4 or higher), including those supported by good walking and cycling infrastructure.
+It is also recognised that neighbourhood extents will differ across the borough, which will require evidence to be submitted by the applicant and agreed with the Council as to the extent of area where impacts are likely to arise from proposed schemes. - 17.48 Where Purpose-Built Student Accommodation is considered acceptable in accordance with Policy LP28, it should be directed to well-connected locations with good level of access to public transport, including those supported by good walking and cycling infrastructure.
 It is also important that Purpose-Built Student Accommodation is sited so student residents have access to a wide range of services and facilities within a 15-minute walking distance.
 Purpose-Built Student Accommodation will also be supported where the development is capable of having good access to public transport and facilities as a result of proposed transport improvements, including through a package of measures that the proposal would deliver.
-During the site selection process applicants should give priority to locations in proximity to the institutions that the development will serve.
+During the site selection process

-- 17.39 Policy LP28 seeks to protect against the loss of existing student accommodation.
+- applicants should give priority to locations in proximity to the institutions that the development will serve, particularly sites within existing campuses. - 17.49 Policy LP28 seeks to protect against the loss of existing student accommodation.
 This is particularly to ensure that such loss does not adversely impact on existing capacity or existing residents, whose displacement could create additional pressure on the conventional housing market.
-However, flexibility will be applied where it can be clearly demonstrated that demand for the provision in question no longer exists. - 17.40 To ensure conformity with the London Plan, proposals for Purpose-Built Student Accommodation will be required to provide functional living spaces and layouts, as well as adequate proportions of affordable and wheelchair accessible/easily adaptable student accommodation.
-In addition, all proposals will be required to enter into a Section 106 planning obligation to secure a student management plan to guarantee the protection of residential amenity for neighbours and for the occupiers of the accommodation.
+However, flexibility will be applied where it can be clearly demonstrated that demand for the provision in question no longer exists and the redevelopment of the existing student housing contributes to meeting a higher priority housing need, specifically additional social rented housing. - 17.50 In line with the London Plan, proposals for Purpose-Built Student Accommodation will be required to provide functional living spaces and layouts, as well as adequate proportions of affordable and wheelchair accessible/easily adaptable student accommodation.
+Proposals should have consideration for repurposing, with proposals designed and constructed in a manner that alternative uses could be accommodated if the use of a building for student accommodation is no longer required. - 17.51 In addition, all proposals will be required to enter into a Section 106 planning obligation to secure a student management plan to guarantee the protection of residential amenity for neighbours and for the occupiers of the accommodation.